Advanced automation steps

 Use smart values here: Yes

-When the rule runs, each branch will be examined in the order you set them up.
+When the flow runs, each branch will be examined in the order you set them up.
 As soon as it finds a branch where all conditions are true, it runs the actions in that branch.

-Note: Although more than one branch’s conditions can be true for the same rule run, Branch with conditions always runs only the first matching branch.
+Note: Although more than one branch’s conditions can be true for the same flow run, Branch with conditions always runs only the first matching branch.
 It is recommended to order your branches so the preferred scenario appears first.

-A Branch with conditions component includes:
+A Branch with conditions step includes:

 Up to three branches, where each branch has: